 How am I now?
 Well, I have formed a routine that makes daily life easier.
 One must do this!
 First, I had to admit to myself that I cannot not do many of the things I used to do before with ease.
 Then I did mountains of research and came up with a routine.
 But the pain is always there.
 On good days it’s around a 4 on the pain scale. https://www.healthline.com/health/pain-scale (Source: Healthline).
 It never goes lower than that even on pain killers ☹ maybe a 2 when I get pain injections.

 On bad days I cannot even talk or cry.
 It’s excruciating.
 Having an invisible disease is a terrible challenge.
 It cannot be seen or tested, yet it takes over every aspect of your life.
 And all you can hope for is that the next day will be slightly less painful than the last.
 That you will wake up without new complications.
 That you will not lose your eyes.
 Etc. hope is all one can cling to.
 But sometimes, even hope is far out of reach.

 I started this blog in search of a support system for myself, and others like me.
 We are unfortunate to live with a rare disease, and so, finding a support system is hard.
 Sometimes all you want is to talk to or read from someone who has walked in or is walking in your shoes.
 I hope to provide such a space.
 And I hope you join me so that we can walk this road together.

 My vision is to raise awareness about Behcets Disease and promote earlier diagnosis.
 Also, hopefully, to appeal for further research into treatment.

 About Me 😊

 My name is Jaime, and I’m 33 years old (2018).
+I got diagnosed in 2017.
 It has been one year since diagnosis and 18 years since the first symptoms began.
 I am a public health practitioner, a wife, and a mother of two beautiful girls, 7 and 5 years old.